IntroPhylogenomics/ComputingFundamentals/CommandLine_Navigating.md

 > (5) In one command, move to the _parent of your home directory_
 >
 > (6) Verify your current working directory

+## Wildcards

+One very powerful feature of working at the commandline is the ability to use wildcards.
+These are symbols that can match many other characters (or sets of characters) and allow you to list, view, or manipulate multiple files at once.
+The most general of these is `*`.
+This symbol can match any type or number of other characters.
+For instance, to list all of the files in a directory that end with `.txt`, you can use

+`ls *.txt` - list all of the text files ending with `.txt`

+You can also mix and match standard characters with wildcards for more sophisticated patterns.
+For instance, to find all the files that start with `m` and end with `.txt`, you can use

+`ls m*.txt` - list all files starting with `m` and ending with `.txt`.